 - Late Penalty: If late to check in, a team’s weight will be disqualified for that day and they will not be allowed to weigh in their fish.

-- Ties: If a tie occurs, NYFA/TA Officials will combine and divide equally the prizes between the spots that are tied.
+- Ties: If a tie occurs, NYFA Officials will combine and divide equally the prizes between the spots that are tied.
 Any trophy position shall be decided by entry position on ties.

-- Points: Each team receives 25 show-up points at each event.
-Points start at 300 for 1st place and descend 1 point for each place dropped.
+- Points: Each paid registered team receives 100 points at each event.
+Points start at 400 for 1st place and descend 1 point for each place dropped.
 Each team receives fish weight as points.
 Points earned remain with the team for TOY points and championship eligibility during the season.

-- Quality Assurance Testing: By his/her signature on entry form and/or participation in the NYFA/TA tournaments, student anglers or Boat Captains agree to any quality assurance test if required by the Tournament Director.
+- Quality Assurance Testing: By his/her signature on entry form and/or participation in the NYFA tournaments, Youth Anglers or Boat Captains agree to any quality assurance test if required by the Tournament Director.
 They may include all or part of the following: CVSA, Polygraph, Urinalysis, or Blood test.
 Refusal of any angler or boater to submit to the test will result in the loss of winnings, immediate disqualification, plus subsequent disqualification from future tournaments.

 For Questions Call: 417-689-4066 or 417-689-1108